helenmurugan/scrambled-tech/README.md

 * When runniong the get_score function a warning would apper in the terminal.
 The warning stated that a later version of gspread (version 6.0.0) would include a syntax update.
 This affected one line of code only, and is not an issue for the version currently in use.
 I used filterwarnings('ignore') within the function to filter out that warning, whilst allowing any other unexpected warnings to show.

-* After deployment, I noticed that if you navigate to "How to play" and then proceed to play the game, the first line of the multiline string ("HOW TO PLAY:") would remain in the terminal when the rest of the multiline string had been cleared.
+* After deployment, I noticed that if you navigate to "How to play" and then proceed to play the game, the first line of the multiline string, which said "HOW TO PLAY:" would remain in the terminal during the game.
 The unwanted line was right at the top of the terminal, you could only see it if you actively scrolled up.
-To fix this error:
+To fix this error I tried the following but the problem persisted:
-1. I tried including a blank line at the top of the string but the "HOW TO PLAY" line remained with the new blank line.
+1. Including a blank line at the top of the string.
-1. I tried, deleting the the first line to see whether the same would happen with the next line, but it didn't.
-This told me there was something the program didnt like about "HOW TO PLAY" at the top of my multiline string.
+1. Using a seperate print statement for "HOW TO PLAY:".
-1. I used a seperate print statement for "HOW TO PLAY" but the same problem persisted.
+1. Repositioning HOW TO PLAY as a bullet point in the list in the multiline string.
-1. I inluded HOW TO PLAY as a bullet point in the list in the multiline string but the same problem persisted.
+1. Removing the colon from "HOW TO PLAY"
-1. I removed the colon from "HOW TO PLAY"
+As my reasonable attempts to fix the problem were unsuccessful, I decided to remove the line "HOW TO PLAY:" entirely.
+This is not ideal but the problem is resolved and the page still makes sense to the user.

 ### Unfixed Bugs
 There are no unfixed bugs.